 #1: You’re applying to colleges with the Common Application, and/or

-If neither of these scenarios applies to you, then you may be able to obtain an alternative fee waiver form.
-For instance, students who took the ACT and are applying to a non-Common Application school may need to find these other forms.

-Finally, if you have trouble obtaining any form at all, then you could simply fax or send your college a letter of request.
+If none of these scenarios applies to you, then you might be able to get an alternative fee waiver form.
+(For instance, students who took the ACT and are applying to a non-Common App and non-Coalition App school might need to find these other forms.)
+If you have trouble obtaining any form at all, you can simply fax, mail, or email your college a letter of request.

 Since there are a few different options, we’ll break it down with instructions for each scenario, starting with students who apply through the Common Application.

 Scenario 1: You’re Using the Common Application

-Scenario 2: You Took the SAT or SAT Subject Tests With a Fee Waiver
+Scenario 3: You Took the SAT or SAT Subject Tests With a Fee Waiver

 Sometimes four just isn't enough.

-What If You Want to Apply to More than Four Colleges?
+What If You Want to Apply to More Than Four Colleges?

-Both College Board and the National Association for College Admission Counseling (NACAC), which also offers a waiver form, recommend that you limit the use of their college fee waivers to no more than four schools.
+Both the College Board and the National Association for College Admission Counseling (NACAC), which also offers a waiver form, recommend that you limit the use of their college fee waivers to no more than four schools.

 As most of this process is done on the honor system with your counselor as the gatekeeper, there doesn’t seem to be a strict cutoff.
-Four fee waivers per organization is a suggestion, but not a fixed or enforced rule.
+Four fee waivers per organization is a suggestion but not a fixed or enforced rule.
 Plus, you can use one type of form for one college and another for a different college.

-Scenario 3: You Need Alternative Fee Waiver Forms
+Scenario 4: You Need Alternative Fee Waiver Forms

+You can always call admissions offices and ask for their advice on getting a fee waiver (always recommended, as colleges like to set unique policies).
 Your first stop, though, should be your counselor’s office.
-Your counselor should have these forms, so you shouldn’t have to go tracking them down yourself.
-As mentioned above, you’ll have to get her signature of approval anyway.
+Your counselor will have these forms so you don't have to go tracking them down yourself.
+Plus, you’ll have to get his or her signature of approval anyway.

-There are two main forms she may distribute: the ACT waiver or NACAC waiver.
-A less common form that's sent directly to qualifying students is College Board's Realize Your College Potential waiver.
-They’re all pretty similar, but let’s break each of them down so you can see where to find them and how to use them.
+There are two main forms your counselor may distribute: the ACT waiver or the NACAC waiver.
+There used to also be a less common form that was sent directly to qualifying students called the "Realize Your College Potential" waiver.
+These forms are all pretty similar, but let’s break each of them down so you can see where to find them and how to use them.

 The ACT, Inc. Fee Waiver

 While the form doesn’t clearly specify, it’s probably safe to assume that you should only use this form if you took the ACT and, of course, qualified for an ACT fee waiver.
 However, you’re not limited to this ACT waiver.
-You should use whichever form your counselor offers or college requires.
+You should use whichever form your counselor offers or your college requires.

 The NACAC Fee Waiver

-The Realize Your College Potential Fee Waiver
+The "Realize Your College Potential" Fee Waiver

-The Realize Your College Potential fee waiver, which comes from College Board, is a bit less accessible than the other two.
-Students who are in the top 10-15% of their class and the bottom 33% of the income distribution (roughly $40K–$50K and below) will receive Realize Your College Potential packets from College Board with college planning, scholarship, and fee waiver information.
+The "Realize Your College Potential" fee waiver was part of a campaign run by the College Board from 2016 to 2018.
+Students who were in the top 10-15% of their class and the bottom 33% of the income distribution (roughly $40,000-$50,000 and below) received "Realize Your College Potential" packets containing college-planning, scholarship, and fee waiver information.

-Individual Colleges’ Fee Waivers
+Individual College Fee Waivers

 For most students in most scenarios, these forms, or a combination of them, should work to get their application fees waived.
-However, there are always unique circumstances that stand outside of the typical process.
+However, there are always unique circumstances that stand outside the typical process.

-Regardless of the form you use, the requirements are essentially the same: each form represents a request and asks for your basic info, signature, counselor’s signature, and an indicator of economic need.
-Rarely do you have to provide supporting documentation, but you must have it on hand just in case.
+Regardless of the form you use, the requirements are essentially the same: each form represents a request and usually asks for your basic info, signature, counselor’s signature, and an indicator of economic need.
+Rarely do you have to provide supporting documentation, but you should have it on hand just in case.

 Now that you have a sense of which fee waivers to use and how to get them, is there anything else you need to know about how to use them?